Budimir Metalnikov: Career

 His first success came with a movie A Home for Tanya directed by Lev Kulidzhanov in 1959.
 Seen by 25.2 million people at the time of release, it competed for the Palme d'Or at the 1959 Cannes Film Festival.
-His next screenplay was made into A Simple Story movie by the director Yuri Egorov and released in 1960 to even a greater success: with 46.8 million viewers it became one of the box office leaders and the 48th most popular Soviet movie of all time.
+His next screenplay was made into A Simple Story movie by the director Yuri Yegorov and released in 1960 to even a greater success: with 46.8 million viewers it became one of the box office leaders and the 48th most popular Soviet movie of all time.
 It featured an ensemble cast of the acclaimed Russian actors: Nonna Mordyukova, Mikhail Ulyanov and Vasily Shukshin.
 Mordyukova's character was partly inspired by her own personality and was written specially for her.

 1969 saw the release of the biographical film Tchaikovsky directed by Igor Talankin and co-written by Budimir Metalnikov and Yuri Nagibin.
 It featured Innokenty Smoktunovsky in the leading role of the famous Russian composer Pyotr Ilyich Tchaikovsky.
-In 1972 the movie was nominated for two Oscars: Academy Award for Best Foreign Language Film and Academy Award for Best Original Musical.
+In 1972 the movie was nominated for two Oscars: Academy Award for Best Foreign Language Film and Academy Award for Best Scoring: Adaptation and Original Song Score.
 It was also nominated for the 1971 Golden Globe Award for Best Foreign Language Film.

 Between 1955 and 2001 Metalnikov wrote screenplays to 20 Soviet and Russian movies, including three movies directed by himself.
 He had been also working as an educator at High Courses for Scriptwriters and Film Directors since 1966.

 He mainly specialized in social dramas and village dramas in particular.
-The themes featured in his screenplays were similar to the village prose movement, but usually with an emphasis on the relationships between people rather than collective farming and other problems of the Soviet countryside.
+The themes featured in his screenplays were similar to the Village Prose movement, but usually with an emphasis on the relationships between people rather than collective farming and other problems of the Soviet countryside.
 His works are distinguished by their romantic tone and humor.
 A conflict between rural community and townspeople is also a running theme in many of his movies.

 Among the other themes he explored was science fiction.
 In 1973 he directed The Silence of Dr. Evans, a drama about a contact between humans and an advanced alien society based on the original screenplay, with Sergei Bondarchuk in the leading role of Dr. Martin Evans.
 In this film Metalnikov focused on a number of philosophical topics, including moral values of the human society.
-In 1987 he co-wrote a screenplay for another science fiction movie The End of Eternity based on the novel of the same name by Isaac Asimov and directed by Alexei Yermash.
+In 1987 he co-wrote a screenplay for another science fiction movie The End of Eternity based on the novel of the same name by Isaac Asimov and directed by Andrei Yermash.
 The movie was noted for many stylistic similarities to Stalker by Andrei Tarkovsky, with the soundtrack also written by Eduard Artemyev.

 Budimir Metalnikov died on September 1, 2001.
 He was buried at the Vagankovo Cemetery.